gomena/gomena.github.io/index.md

 ### Research

 I develop robust, efficient and theoretically sound statistical methodology for tackling problems in life sciences that involve data.
 My experience is mostly in neuroscience and epidemiology, but I am open to other problems as well.
 On a more theoretical side, I am interested in enhancing our understanding of the statistical and computational aspects of entropic optimal transport, so new statistical procedures and algorithms can be derived.
-Finally, I am interested in the representation of complex combinatorial objects, such as permutations, from a machine learning perspective.
+Finally, from a machine learning perspective, I am interested in the representation of complex combinatorial objects, such as permutations.

 ### News
 * May 9th, 2021.
 I will present my work on inference of stratified infection fatality rates [in the End-to-end Bayesian learning international conference](https://bayesatcirm.github.io/).
 This conference will take place 25-29th October 2021, in Marseille, France.